 For years after reading this book, I would buy extra copies to have them on hand and would give them out to friends who I thought might appreciate it.
 It had that big of an impact on me.
 It’s one of the rare books I’ve read more than once.
 It’s not your typical travel book, but it’s on the list because it impacted the course of my life and led to decisions that placed value on following dreams.

-If so, which one?
-Have you read any other books that inspired you to get out on the road?
+What do you think about our list of the Best Travel Books?
+Have you read any others that inspired you to get out on the road and travel?
 We’d love to hear about them, please leave your comments below!